CadenzaProject/cadenzaproject.github.io/docs/icassp_2024/icassp_2024_intro.md

     </figure>
 </div>

-In the long term, any demix approaches will need to be causal and low latency.
-For ICASSP 2024, we are allowing causal <u>and</u> non-causal approaches.
-Attempting a low latency solution for demix is novel.
-There are increasing number of DNN approaches for causal signal processing that could be adapted for this.
+Although in the long term demixing on hearing aids would need to be causal and low latency, for ICASSP 2024 we are allowing causal <u>and</u> non-causal approaches.
+If you produce a low latency solution that will be great and very novel.
+There are increasing number of DNN approaches for causal signal processing from other areas such as speech that could be adapted for this.

 ## Do I have to demix and then downmix to stereo?
 Our baseline does demixing, but you don't have to.
 You could create an end-to-end system without an explicit demixing stage if you want.